The Dauphin's Entry Into Paris

-It belongs to the painter's Troubador style period and shows the future Charles V of France returning to Paris on 2 August 1358 after a revolt there.
+As a small-scale painting of a scene from medieval history it belongs to the painter's Troubador style period.
+It shows the future Charles V of France returning to Paris on 2 August 1358 after a revolt there.
 It was commissioned by Amédée-David Pastoret, whose ancestor Jehan Pastoret, president of the parliament of Paris, is shown in red.